kiswarday/simon-pi/README.md

 # Simon Pi

-"Simon" electronic game of memory skill implmented using a Raspberry Pi.
+"Simon" electronic game of memory skill implemented using a Raspberry Pi.

 To start the game (using python 3) type
 ```